Cisco-Offensive-Summit/badge-2024/firmware/README.md

 ```

-The UART and STEMMA-I2C devices are configured by default.
+The UART and STEMMA-I2C connectors are configured on startup.

 EX:
 ```